 While I worked on my sauce, I let these bake just for a few minutes at 300 degrees just to melt the cheese inside and heat up the ham.

-After your Tablespoon of butter melts, slowly whisk in your flour a teaspoon at a time.
+After your tablespoon of butter melts, slowly whisk in your flour a teaspoon at a time.
 It should resemble a paste and start to brown a bit.
 Don’t go watch a movie or anything while this is cooking, it can very easily burn.
-In fact, guess what.
-I burned mine which is why the above pot is different from the below pot.
-It’s like 10 cents worth of ingredients.
-Just do it over if you break it.

 This will be a familiar process to you if you’ve ever made serious baked macaroni and cheese.
 It is almost the exact same process.

 This was a pretty good sandwich.
+It’s a fork and knife type of sandwich for sure.
 It’s possible that I could make it better I think.
 The bread was a bit thick, but I’m being pretty critical.
 It was damn good.
 Let’s judge it on the same qualities as the first sandwich:

 Cheesiness: 9.
 It is tough to imagine a cheesier sandwich.
 I won’t give it a 10 just so I have room for improvement.

 Bread: 7.
 I think it was a good bread, but I think I cut it a bit too thick.
 It was also a bit soft.
 Something with more heft might have worked better.